rasfa98/music-manager/README.md

 Producers(producerName CHAR, producerId CHAR PRIMARY KEY)
 ```

-I did convert the relationships into tables to minimize rendundancy, this is because the relationships are _many-many_.
+I converted the relationships into tables to minimize rendundancy and to remove anomalies, this is because the relationships are _many-many_.
 I renamed some of the attributes in order to make it easier to understand when joining tables.
+Every table has a primary key, which will be the album/track or producer ID.
+For almost every column the type is _CHAR_, the reason for this is that this type has a max length of 20 characters which I found to be enough.
+This removes the need for constraints regarding the length.
+The year has a length constraint of 4 numbers since that's the format that is required.
+For the other fileds where _CHAR_ is not enough, the _TEXT_ type is used instead.

 ## 4. SQL queries